Live702/WickedService/AWSTemplates/README.md

 The templates are organized to support the incremental deployment of multiple tenancies in a CI/CD pipeline and to support  deployment to a dev environment.

-This set of templates describes a system where we have two tenancy types:
+This set of templates describes a system where we have these tenancy types:
+- Consumer
 - Store
-- Consumer
+- System

 ## LazyMagic MDD
 LazyMagic MDD generates SAM (Serverless Application Model) templates from the LazyMagic.yaml directives file and template snippets from the AWSTemplates/Snippets folder.